Canon 1D X Mark II vs Nikon D5

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1DX Mark II and the D5 are recent models that feature in their makers' current product line-up.
 The D5 replaced the earlier Nikon D4S, while the 1DX Mark II followed on from the Canon 1DX.
 Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.

 Review summary: Canon 1D X Mark II vs Nikon D5

 So what is the bottom line?
-Is there a clear favorite between the Canon 1D X Mark II and the Nikon D5?
-The listing below highlights the relative strengths of the two models.
+Which of the two cameras – the Canon 1D X Mark II or the Nikon D5 – has the upper hand?
+Below is a summary of the relative strengths of each of the two contestants.